 IE evaluation criteria

-COURSE ASSESSMENT AND GRADE COMPONENTS
+COURSE ASSESSMENT AND GRADING COMPONENTS

 The rules are as follows:

-- Non-attendance of greater than 50% of a course will imply a disciplinary sanction that will be determined by Program Management in collaboration with the course professor.
-Professors determine the final maximum number of absences if the calculation does not result in a clear percentage (i.e. a professor decides if in the case of 50% of 15 sessions the maximum number of absences will be 7 or 8 sessions).
+- Non-attendance of greater than 50% of a course will incur a disciplinary sanction that will be determined by Program Management, in collaboration with the course professor.
+If the calculation does not result in a clear percentage, professors determine the final maximum number of absences (e.g. the professor decides in the case of 50% of 15 sessions if the maximum number of absences is to be 7 or 8 sessions.)